JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 - Critical system variables are modified

 > **If a mistake here causes financial loss, permanent lock, or protocol takeover — it’s a sink.**

+👉 Try this cue: “If this goes wrong, what’s the worst that could happen?”

 ### Why Start from Sinks?